Click on each myth below to reveal the real truth

 - Short-term loans trap people in a never-ending cycle of debt

-A 2010 survey by the American Payroll Association found that 71.6 percent of American employees are living paycheck to paycheck, a situation in which a family may be unable to absorb unexpected expenses without short-term loans.
-The vast majority of Americans, undeniably, use payday advances responsibly, and as intended, for short-term use.
+The vast majority of Americans, undeniably, use payday advances responsibly and as intended for short-term use.
 State regulator reports and public-company filings confirm that more than 90 percent of payday advances are repaid when due and more than 95 percent are ultimately collected.
+A 2016 survey conducted by Harris Poll and Career Builder found that 50 percent of minimum wage workers say they have to work more than one job to make ends meet.
+Three-quarters of all employees feel they live paycheck-to-paycheck.

 - Short-term lenders target poor people and minorities.